Internet providers in Hopkins County, Kentucky

 Starlink, HughesNet, Viasat Inc

-For background research (not a shopping quote), we merge static samples from the FCC’s National Broadband Map API at the latitude and longitude we store for each incorporated place in Hopkins County in our dataset: Madisonville (37.3281, -87.4984).
-Across those 1 sample point(s), the highest provider-reported maximum download speed across merged samples is about 1 Gbps.
-Technologies observed across samples include Cable, DSL, Fiber, Fixed Wireless, Satellite.
-Per-sample technology presence (how many city coordinate samples listed each type): Cable (1), DSL (1), Fiber (1), Fixed Wireless (1), Satellite (1).
-Example provider names after merging duplicate brand+technology rows include Spectrum, Verizon, Starlink, AT&T, HughesNet—marketing names can differ from FCC labels.
-These figures reflect what providers file with the FCC at those locations; they can differ from promotional pricing in the comparison tool, and they do not describe every street in Hopkins County, Kentucky.
+For background research (not a shopping quote), we merge static samples from the FCC National Broadband Map API at: Madisonville (37.3281, -87.4984).
+Across those 1 sample point(s), the highest provider-reported maximum download speed across merged county samples is about 1 Gbps.
+Technologies observed across merged samples include Cable, DSL, Fiber, Fixed Wireless, Satellite.
+These figures reflect what providers file at those coordinates; they can differ from promotional pricing in the comparison tool, seasonal contractor backlogs, and service at your exact driveway in Hopkins County, Kentucky.
+Kentucky Utilities, LG&E, electric cooperatives, and municipal utilities on your power bill do not automatically operate the broadband network at your address—unless a municipal fiber or electric-utility broadband brand (for example Glasgow EPB, Frankfort Plant Board, OMU, Bardstown Connect, or HES energynet) appears separately in FCC filings for your lot.

 Technology presence across FCC samples (1 point)